 Our ability to generate revenue and achieve profitability depends on our completion of our second-generation products and commencing the manufacture, marketing and sales of those products.
 These activities, including our planned research and development efforts, will require significant uses of working capital through the end of 2019 and beyond.
-Based on our current operating plans, we believe that our existing cash and cash equivalents, as well as the \$5.9 million in borrowings available under the Energy Capital Loan and Security Agreement (see NOTE 8 for additional details), will be sufficient to meet our anticipated operating needs through June 30, 2019.
-We currently do not have sufficient funds to repay certain debt obligations totaling approximately \$4 million on maturity on June 30, 2019 and must secure additional equity or debt capital in order to repay those obligations.
+Based on our current operating plans, we believe that our existing cash and cash equivalents will be sufficient to meet our anticipated operating needs through September 30, 2019.
+We currently do not have sufficient funds to repay certain debt obligations totaling approximately \$3.8 million upon maturity on October 31, 2019 and must secure additional equity or debt capital in order to repay those obligations.
 At the present time we have no commitments for any such funding and no assurance can be provided that we will be able to raise the needed funds on commercially acceptable terms or at all.
-These factors raise substantial doubt about our ability to continue as a going concern through May 10, 2020.
+These factors raise substantial doubt about our ability to continue as a going concern through August 14, 2020.
 The financial information contained in these financial statements have been prepared on a basis that assumes that we will continue as a going concern, which contemplates the realization of assets and the satisfaction of liabilities and commitments in the normal course of business.
 This financial information and these financial statements do not include any adjustments that may result from the outcome of this uncertainty.